hobyst/flmidi-kompletekontrol/README.md

 This script aims to support all the features of this mode, offering the same features found on supported DAWs like Ableton Live or Logic Pro X.

-For installation know-how and info on how to use the script, head to the [documentation](./docs) folder of the repository or download the HTML manual from the assets of the [latest stable release](https://github.com/hobyst/flmidi-kompletekontrol/releases/latest).
+For installation know-how and info on how to use the script, download the HTML manual from the assets of the [latest stable release](https://github.com/hobyst/flmidi-kompletekontrol/releases/latest).

 ## Main features